Uncoupled Learning of Differential Stackelberg Equilibria with Commitments: Introduction

-This fact has motivated the development of ``hierarchical'' gradient ascent methods for finding Stackelberg equilibria of differentiable games.
-As gradient ascent methods can only hope to find local optima of non-concave functions, these methods seek \textit{local} Stackelberg equilbria (LSE).
-In particular,~\citet{fiez2019stackelberg} have presented hierarchical gradient update that is shown to converge to LSE in certain differentiable games.
-Unfortunately, this \textit{coupled} learning update requires complete knowledge of the follower's payoff function, and therefore cannot be applied to \textit{ad hoc} learning settings, where the other agent's payoff function is unknown.
-The hierarchical update also requires the Hessian of the follower's payoff function, and so may be computationally intractable in settings where second-order derivatives are expensive to estimate (such as reinforcement learning).
+It has recently been argued that the Stackelberg equilibrium is also a more useful solution concept for differentiable games than the Nash equilibrium (NE), as the SE exists in games where the NE does not~\citep{jin2020local}.
+This fact has motivated the development of ``hierarchical'' gradient ascent methods for finding \emph{differential} Stackelberg equilibria (DSE), the local analogue of SE, in differentiable games.
+In particular,~\citet{fiez2019stackelberg} have presented a hierarchical gradient update that is shown to converge to DSE in certain differentiable games.
+However, this \textit{coupled} learning update is designed with \emph{centralized training} in mind, and the leader's update requires knowledge of the follower's payoff function.
+Such coupled learning methods cannot be applied to independent learning settings, where the other agent's payoff function is unknown.
+The coupled hierarchical update also requires the Hessian of the follower's payoff function, and so may be computationally intractable in settings where second-order derivatives are expensive to estimate (such as reinforcement learning).
+Finally, as with most existing literature, this learning update assumes that the roles of leader and follower are assigned beforehand (a form of prior coordination).